-Board Vice Chair and Co-Founder Risa E. Kaufman is Executive Director of the Human Rights Institute (HRI) at Columbia Law School, where she is also a Lecturer-in-Law.
+Board Member and Co-Founder Risa E. Kaufman is Executive Director of the Human Rights Institute (HRI) at Columbia Law School, where she is also a Lecturer-in-Law.
 At HRI, Risa works to develop and advance international human rights norms and strategies in the United States through research, advocacy, network building, and training.
 She also teaches a seminar on economic justice and human rights in the United States.
 Risa has extensive experience in public interest litigation, advocacy and legal education with a special focus on women’s rights, poverty law, and access to justice.
 She previously worked as Associate Counsel at the Community Service Society of New York, as a Gibbons Fellow in Public Interest and Constitutional Law at the law firm of Gibbons, P.C., and as a Skadden Fellow at NOW Legal Defense and Education Fund (now Legal Momentum).
 Prior to joining Columbia Law School’s Human Rights Institute, Risa was an Acting Assistant Professor of Lawyering at NYU School of Law and an adjunct professor at Fordham Law School and Seton Hall Law School.
 She has published several articles on the issue of access to justice and poverty.
 Risa holds a J.D. from New York University School of Law, where she was a Root-Tilden-Snow Scholar, and clerked for Judge Ira DeMent of the U.S. District Court in Montgomery, Alabama.
 She holds a B.A. from Tulane University.

 Board Member Judy Enteles Landis is raising two children with her husband, Marc, on Manhattan’s Upper West Side.
 A graduate of Barnard College, she went on to earn a Masters degree from Columbia University’s School of International and Public Affairs.
 She was previously a producer at ABC News, working on shows like “Good Morning America” and “Nightline” as well as election night specials, where she was regularly assigned to breaking news stories from all over the globe.
 She has also worked as an independent producer, including consulting on the documentary “Wal-Mart: The High Cost of Low Price.”
 Judy created the “Families for A Better Balance” video featured on our website.